ileskaa/ileskaa/README.md

 ## Operating systems
 I use Linux as my main operating system.
 I have used several distributions over the years, including Debian, Ubuntu, Fedora, and Kali.
-However, I am also very familiar with the windows environment.
+I am also very familiar with the Windows environment.

 ## Other
 View my [CodinGame profile](https://www.codingame.com/profile/b7857c36b0f22193e90aa4a5c9e5079f9969774).